Do you check your book title ideas before you publish?

 When readers look for a new book to read, they start by searching Amazon or other online book retailers or even Google.

 By using a selection of words from your proposed title, it is easy to see how popular the search results are by noting the number at the top of the Google Search results.

 I did a quick Google Search for the following three sci-fi phrases and they returned drastically different results.

 So clearly, by pairing the words space and wars, they are going to attract more attention from organic traffic than the other two word combinations.

 This is a simplistic example, yet I wonder how many self-published authors take the time to do something as easy as this before coming to a decision about good book titles.

 Because you will be selling your book on the Internet, it is vital that you decide on a book title that will work for online discovery.

 Finding great word combinations

 After writing a book, sales will depend on finding a good title that will encourage people to read your story.
 So don’t rush into this very important decision.

-Before deciding on the title for your book, or even a short story, always take the time for a short brainstorming session on the all the words you have in mind and check if they are candidates for a keyword rich, searchable and interesting title.
+Before deciding on the title for your book, or even a short story, always take the time for a short brainstorming session on all the words you have in mind.

 But if you are lucky enough to have an Amazon Associates account, it is even better because you can dig much deeper into how many occurrences there are of your chosen words in both your possible title and subtitle keywords.